 This 2015 Edinburgh rodent study found:

 “In utero exposure of rats to the analgesics indomethacin or acetaminophen, both of which target PG [prostaglandin] pathways, alters fetal germ cell number and development in both male and female fetuses.
-This results in modest but detrimental effects on F1 [first generation] female, but not F1 male, fertility in adulthood.
+This results in modest but detrimental effects on F1 [children] female, but not F1 male, fertility in adulthood.

 Fetal (F1) exposure of rats to either analgesic resulted in an effect in the second generation (F2 grand-daughters) that manifested as reduced ovarian size and markedly reduced follicle number in females but with evidence of increased follicle activation.
 The impact on F2 fertility (which was not studied) is unclear.